-- · the person is 20 years old or older; - the person is unmarried at the time the person wishes to legally change the original gender; - · the person does not have a child under 20 years old; - the person does not have reproductive organs or reproductive ability; - the person has external genital organs similar to the other sex.
+- · the person is at least 20 years old; - the person is unmarried at the time they wish to legally change the original gender; - · the person does not have a child under 20 years old; - the person does not have reproductive organs or reproductive ability; - the person has external genital organs similar to the other sex.
 These requirements may be hard for a person with gender identity disorder to satisfy.